 Existential dread is common in today’s world.
 It forms in people who feel overwhelmed by the immensity of global problems — overpopulation, climate change, and the possibility these events will result in the annihilation of the human species.

-This can lead to a phenomenon called “learned helplessness,” which occurs when someone is consistently exposed to a traumatic environment, feelings of inadequacy, and inability to achieve success or happiness.
+This can lead to a phenomenon called “learned helplessness,” which occurs when someone is consistently exposed to a traumatic environment, feelings of inadequacy, and an inability to achieve success or happiness.

 Eventually, they accept their inability to control their condition on their own.
 They may turn to substances in an attempt to provide meaning to their lives and exert some level of control over the way they feel.